SDRWaveRunner/specmon/readme.md

 Be aware that sample-rate and frequency must be in scientific notation.
 For example: `-s 2e6 -D 10 -f 446.1e6`.

 ## Revisions
+August 2020:
+Some minor updates on documentation and the script for running specmon from cron.
+Printing 2 decimals to increase resolution in testspec.

 June 2020:
 Software is capable of measuring shorter bursts.
 Reporting now has an average of the "low values", i.e. under the threshold, since the last trigger of the threshold.